goellner/harvest-to-personio/README.md

 ## Bugs

 This is custom tailored to my needs and I guess it has bugs.
 Time stuff is always weird.
+Also my break always starts at exactly 12:00 and summarizes all the breaks in a day into a single break, because Personio only has one break atm.

 ## Learn More